Skip to main content

 Fly frequently.
 5x on flights booked directly with airlines or through Amex Travel is the highest base earn rate on airfare among major cards.
 At $3,000/month in flights, that’s $3,600/year in point value — the CSR earns $2,160 on the same spend.

 Value lounge access.
 Centurion Lounges are a tier above Priority Pass lounges: craft cocktails, restaurant-quality food, shower suites, and no overcrowding.
+Note that Delta Sky Club access is capped at 10 visits per year (unlimited with $75K+ annual spend).
 If you fly through a Centurion city 6+ times per year, the lounge access alone can justify the fee.

 Want hotel elite status.
 Complimentary Hilton Gold (breakfast, room upgrades) and Marriott Gold (late checkout, room upgrades) status without any hotel stays required.
 At 20+ hotel nights per year, this delivers $500-1,000+ in value.

 Book premium hotels.
-Fine Hotels + Resorts (FHR) bookings include room upgrades, $100 hotel credit, free breakfast, and late checkout at 1,200+ luxury properties — benefits worth $200-500 per stay.
+Fine Hotels + Resorts (FHR) bookings include room upgrades, $100 property credit, free breakfast, and late checkout at 1,800+ luxury properties — benefits worth $200-500 per stay.
+Plus, the refreshed Platinum includes a $600 annual hotel credit ($300 semi-annually) for FHR and Hotel Collection bookings.

 Chase Sapphire Reserve Wins If You…

 Want simpler credits.
-The CSR’s $300 travel credit applies automatically to any travel purchase — no enrollment, no specific merchants.
-The Platinum’s credits require using specific merchants (Uber app, airline fee enrollment, Walmart+), which means more tracking.
+The CSR’s $300 travel credit, $300 dining credit, and $500 hotel credit apply automatically — no enrollment, no specific merchants.
+The Platinum’s credits require using specific merchants (Uber app, airline fee enrollment, Walmart+, Resy, lululemon, Oura, Equinox), which means more tracking.

 Prefer Hyatt transfers.
 Chase Ultimate Rewards transfer to World of Hyatt at 1:1, where points routinely deliver 2-4+ cents in value.
 A Park Hyatt suite worth $1,000/night for 25,000 points = 4 cents/point.
 Amex has no comparable hotel transfer partner at this value level.